GENERAL DENTISTRY WITH SEDATION

 Nitrous gas and oxygen sedation is administered through a nose mask usually for the duration of the dental procedure.
 This type of sedation is safe and the desired effect is achieved by breathing the gas and is easily eliminated by exhaling.
 The effect is transient and lasts as long as one breathes in the gas.
 With this type of sedation, a patient will experience a relaxed atmosphere, drowsiness and decreased anxiety.
 The side effects can include tingling in the limbs, lightheadedness and nausea.

 IV sedation produces a moderate level of sedation by administering a drug (Midazolam-Benzodiazepine) via an IV line into a vein.
-Midazolam’s short duration of action and cardiorespiratory stability make it a safe drug for healthy individuals.
 This drug also produces a profound amnesic effect giving the patient little to no memory of the dental procedure.
 Side effects can include drowsiness, nausea and vomiting.